tekamolo/Delos/documentation/controller_injection.md

 Here in Delos you won't have access to the command line but you should know that all the other relationships between objects

 I created another layer logic `repositories` which we will help us to inject that layer into services and controllers.
+I strongly recommend you to do the same.

 for the sake of this demonstration please create à user table with the following query: